Ebony Marinoff

-Ebony Marinoff (born 15 November 1997) is an Australian rules footballer playing for the Adelaide Football Club in the AFL Women's (AFLW).
-She is a three-time AFL Women's premiership player, seven-time AFL Women's All-Australian and three-time Adelaide Club Champion winner.
+Ebony Valerie Marinoff (born 15 November 1997) is an Australian rules footballer playing for the Adelaide Football Club in the AFL Women's (AFLW).
+She is a three-time AFL Women's premiership player, seven-time AFL Women's All-Australian and four-time Adelaide Club Champion.
 In 2017, Marinoff won the inaugural AFL Women's Rising Star award and represented The Allies in the inaugural AFL Women's State of Origin match, and in 2024, she won the AFL Women's best and fairest, AFLPA AFLW most valuable player, AFLPA AFLW best captain and AFLCA AFLW champion player of the year awards.
-Marinoff has served as Adelaide co-captain since 2024, and is the AFL Women's equal games record holder and Adelaide games record holder with 106 games.
+Marinoff has served as Adelaide co-captain since 2024, and is the club's games record holder with 107 games.

 Early life

 Marinoff's first introduction to the sport was through the Auskick program.
 She first played competitive football at the age of five in the boys team at Lockleys Football Club in the Adelaide suburb of Lockleys.
 She remained at the club through to the age of twelve.
-She later moved on to play with an all-girls team at Morphetville Park.
+She later moved on to play with an all-girls team at Morphettville Park.
 In 2014, at sixteen years of age, she played in her first premiership with the senior side at Morphettville Park, and played in two more premierships in 2015 and 2016.
 Marinoff represented South Australia in under-16, under-18 and open age teams.
 In 2015, she was named in the youth girls All-Australian team.

 Marinoff played for South Australia in the 2016 women's exhibition series.
 She was named best-on-ground for a 37-disposal performance in a South Australia intra-club match at Adelaide Oval in April and kicked the match-winning goal in the late stages of the final quarter against NSW/ACT at Adelaide Oval in June.
 In September, she played for in the women's all-star exhibition match at VU Whitten Oval.